 So what exactly is team building, anyway?

-The term “team building” is thrown around quite often describing any type of activity that is likely to build some type of camaraderie or team environment.
+The term “team-building” is thrown around quite often describing any type of activity that is likely to build some type of camaraderie or team environment.
 However, the specific activities and games that make up a good event can be lumped into a few types of categories.
 The success of your company depends on its foundation: customers, profit, and company culture.
 Team building exercises are a great way to connect staff and build a positive culture.

 1. Team Games and Exercises

 These games and exercises are short activities that are fun and competitive.
-They are also typically used as an ice breaker or warm up to a bigger meeting or event.
+They are also typically used as an ice breaker or warm-up to a bigger meeting or event.
 Team games often begin in small groups and can build into large groups collaborating.
 People sometimes also use these games as entertainment or a distraction to break up a bigger event.
 For the most part, these exercises are easy to deliver and facilitate.
 You can find a nice selection of these ideas on our website or on Google and YouTube.
 Anyone can facilitate these types of activities for free or very low cost.
 But they go beyond board games and jigsaw puzzles.

 For example, an old standby as an ice breaker is Networking Bingo where everyone gets a sheet of paper that has a grid similar to Bingo.
 Each box in the grid has an attribute of one or more participants that the holder of the card must find in the room.
 The attributes can be just about anything such as a person with the same middle initial as the holder of the card.
-Or maybe find someone in the room who has both a pet dog and pet cat.
+Or maybe find someone in the room who has both a pet dog and a pet cat.
 When they find someone who matches the attribute, they fill in that box.
 The first person to complete an entire row or column wins.